 Heather Myers: And this star will continue to burn bright each night through New Years.
 Reporting from Ramona, I’m Heather Myers, Fox 6 News.

-Freeman’s Construction Inc. has been building custom homes in San Diego County for over 37 years.
+Freeman’s Construction Inc. has been building new custom homes and completing whole house remodeling projects in San Diego County for over 37 years.
 To schedule a project consultation please call us today at 760-788-6846 or fill out a request form here.

 Areas We Serve:

 Ramona, CA |Poway, CA | Escondido, CA | Julian, CA | San Marcos, CA, |San Diego, CA | Rancho Santa Fe, CA | Lakeside, CA| Rancho Bernardo, CA | Scripps Ranch | Carmel Mountain Ranch | 4 S Ranch